Use MeSH to Build a Better PubMed Query

 Book a time in with LKC if you need assistance with the search strategy.

 See following resources for how to review literature search results and writing a literature review.

 Queensland University resources

 Identify the best database(s) to search - go to CKN Databases A-Z list page.
 Click on More Details against each database link to view descriptions.

 Each database has a specific subject or specialty focus.
 You may need to search several databases to make sure you've covered all the published and / or grey literature.

 Why search PubMed and Medline?
 Because, while there is a lot of overlap, these databases may contain some unique material or retrieve different results.
 PubMed has more and broader current content.
-See the National Library of Medicine (US) fact sheet below.
+See the link below for further information.

 CEBM Oxford.
 Finding the evidence 2 - Turning search terms into a search strategy